Prajin19/Experiment-02-Implementation-of-combinational-logic/README.md

+# Name: Prajin S
+# Register Number: 23012918
 # Experiment 02:Implementation of combinational logic

 # AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.